Akbar Gbaja-Biamila: Oakland Raiders

-Battling injuries during the 2005 training camp, Gbaja-Biamila was released by the Raiders on September 3.
+Battling injuries during the 2005 training camp, Gbajabiamila was released by the Raiders on September 3.
 He had a workout with the Green Bay Packers two days later, but he was not signed and spent the season out of football.

 San Diego Chargers

-Gbaja-Biamila returned to the NFL in 2006 after being signed by the San Diego Chargers on January 12.
-The fit was a good one for him, who as slightly undersized yet quick defensive end was a perfect fit for the 3-4 defense employed by then-defensive coordinator Wade Phillips and the Chargers.
+Gbajabiamila returned to the NFL in 2006 after being signed by the San Diego Chargers on January 12.
+The fit was a good one for him, who as a slightly undersized yet quick defensive end was a perfect fit for the 3-4 defense employed by then-defensive coordinator Wade Phillips and the Chargers.

 Miami Dolphins

-On February 6, 2007, it was announced that Gbaja-Biamila had been signed to a future contract worth $7.4 million with the Miami Dolphins.
-The move reunited him with new Dolphins head coach Cam Cameron, who was offensive coordinator in San Diego the season before when Gbaja-Biamila was a member of the Chargers.
-On September 11, 2007, he was released by the Dolphins.
+On February 6, 2007, it was announced that Gbajabiamila had been signed to a future contract worth $7.4 million with the Miami Dolphins.
+The move reunited him with new Dolphins head coach Cam Cameron, who was the offensive coordinator in San Diego the season before when Gbaja-Biamila was a member of the Chargers.
+On September 11, 2007, he was released by the Dolphins after appearing in one game.
 He spent the season out of football.

-Return to Oakland
+Oakland Raiders (second stint)

-Gbaja-Biamila briefly returned to the Raiders in 2008, but did not appear in a game and was released before the start of the season.
+Gbajabiamila briefly returned to the Raiders in 2008, but did not appear in a game and was released before the start of the season.

 Other

-In 2005, Gbaja-Biamila was selected as one of the NFL’s first athletes into their Broadcast Boot Camp, held in Mount Laurel, N.J., and designed to give 20 players a short and rigorous look into the skills needed to embark on a broadcast or journalism career after their playing careers.
+In 2005, Gbajabiamila was selected as one of the NFL's first athletes into their Broadcast Boot Camp, held in Mount Laurel, N.J., and designed to give 20 players a short and rigorous look into the skills needed to embark on a broadcast or journalism career after their playing careers.
 He also took advantage of some time between playing stints to volunteer at KSWB, the NBC affiliate in San Diego, and ended up as the co-host for Football Night in San Diego.
 He hosted the show for two and a half seasons (2006–2008) before getting one last shot in the NFL with the Miami Dolphins.